igorkulman/thinkserver/README.md

 ## Main goal

-Main goals of my home server are network wide ad blocking with Pi-Hole and a media server with automated movies and TV shows downloads accessible also from the outside thanks to Tailscale.
+Main goals of my home server are network wide ad blocking and a media server with automated movies and TV shows downloads accessible also from the outside thanks to Tailscale.

 ## Software